jefftownsendsr-byte/nc-localities/DEV.md

+Manual deletion
+- If you want to manually remove a specific PR preview, use the **Manual PR Preview Cleanup** workflow accessible in `Actions` and run it with the `pr_number` input (e.g., 123), setting `dry_run=false` to perform the deletion instead of a dry run.

 # Developer Setup & Quick Guide

 This project provides a small pipeline and site generator.
 These steps get you up and running quickly for development.